 Rachel Goldberg earned her BA in Theater and Psychology from the University of Pennsylvania and her MFA in Directing for Film, Theater and Television from the California Institute of the Arts.

-She has had the great pleasure of working in the editing department of Kill Bill: Vol. 2 with Quentin Tarantino, and was one of 16 filmmakers chosen from around the world to study under David Sacks (The Simpsons) and Jason Venokur (3rd Rock from the Sun) as a Jewish Impact Films Fellowship Recipient.
+She has had the great pleasure of working in the editing department of Kill Bill: Vol. 2 with Quentin Tarantino, and was one of 16 filmmakers chosen to study under David Sacks (THE SIMPSONS) and Jason Venokur (3rd ROCK FROM THE SUN) as a Jewish Impact Films Fellowship Recipient.

-She has taught writing, directing, media production and acting at the University of Pennsylvania, Occidental College, the American Musical and Dramatic Academy, and the American Academy of Dramatic Arts.
+Rachel has taught writing, directing, media production and acting at the University of Pennsylvania, Occidental College, the American Musical and Dramatic Academy, the American Academy of Dramatic Arts and elsewhere.